Subscribe to our newsletter, for regular news & market updates.

 Forex trading is the term often used to describe trading currencies.
 It is short for Foreign Exchange trading but can also be referred to as FX trading as well.

 Arbitrage is when a currency is worth two different amounts in relation to two different currencies.
-That difference is where money can be made.

 Trading on the foreign exchange market happens in the following markets